Overview of Toloka

 Tasks in Toloka

 A task is part of a web page that can include various objects, such as images, text, and input fields.
 The performer reads the instructions on the page, completes the task and enters responses.
 You can use Toloka for any tasks that meet the requirements.

 When creating tasks, you need to make settings such as the fields included, the data types, the logic for validating responses, and so on.
 To launch tasks, you need to define:

 Input data is uploaded to Toloka in a TSV file.
 The tasks that are formed from this TSV file are sent out for completion simultaneously.
 This group of tasks is called a pool.
 You can get performers' responses in a TSV results file.

 An HTML page can display just one task, or multiple tasks.
 Putting multiple tasks on a page allows you to:

 Reduce costs.
 The performer is paid for completing the entire task page (this means that the task price can be lower than the minimum rate of $0.01).

 Controlling the quality of responses

 You can set quality criteria so that tasks are assigned only to performers who meet these criteria.

-Examples: “If the percent of correct responses in the pool is less than 60%, block project access”, or “If the performer skipped 5 tasks in a row, suspend access to the pool”.
+Examples: “If the percentage of correct responses in the pool is less than 60%, block project access”, or “If the performer skipped 5 tasks in a row, suspend access to the pool”.

 You can manually check tasks and reject responses with poor quality.
 Rejected tasks are not paid for.